d15rup7or/Labs/Brainpan: 1/README.md

 Turns out that the overflow occurs around the length of 900 A's.

-In Immunity we notice that the EIP has been overwritten with 41414141 (ASCII representation of four A's).
+In Immunity we notice that the EIP has been overwritten with 41414141 (Hex representation of four A's).
 It also says that an *Access violation* occurs while executing the code at address 41414141.

 ## 3. Finding EIP location